 Not all states are created equal when it comes to where to start a new small business.
 Some states, not surprisingly, are a better fit for budding entrepreneurs than others.
-Now you might think that “better” means “cheaper,” or “lower taxes,” but these days that’s not what matters most for a small business.
-As The Economist has written, “America’s states and cities have traditionally tried to attract businesses by offering them tax breaks and other cash incentives.
-Yet there may be a more effective way, and one which puts no strain on stretched budgets: make life simpler.”
+Now you might think that “better” means “cheaper,” or “lower taxes,” but these days that’s not all that matters for a small business.
+While both the cost of living and lower taxes are among six key factors that attract small businesses to a particular state, according to CNBC, it’s also important to look at the regulatory environment, available talent pool, access to funding, and investment in infrastructure.

-To help determine which states can make your life as a small business owner simpler, consider the rankings of the “best” or “top” states for business from Forbes and CNBC, as well as the Thumbtack Small Business Friendliness Survey, which in 2017 included data from over 13,000 U.S. small business owners who rated their states across 11 categories (ranging from ease of starting a business and ease of hiring, to licensing, environmental issues, and more).
+To help determine which states can make your life as a small business owner simpler, consider the rankings of these “best” or “top” states for business from Forbes and CNBC, as well as the Thumbtack Small Business Friendliness Survey, which in 2018 included data from over 7,500 U.S. small business owners who rated their states across nine categories (ranging from ease of starting a business to licensing regulations, training and networking programs, and more).
 Utilizing a combination of the ratings from these three sources, here are five of the best states to start—or grow—your small business.

-As a small business owner, you’re busy.
+Next Steps: As a small business owner, you’re busy.
 We get that.
 Let us do some of the research while you spend your time where it counts: managing and growing your business.
 Sign up today to start receiving your weekly Small Biz Ahead Newsletter—filled with the latest tools and resources to help you run a successful business.